Reforms of the Hongwu Emperor: Artisans

 While the Ministry of Revennue collected taxes and benefits from peasants, the Ministry of Works handled the taxation of artisans.
 In the cities, artisans were easily accessible to officials who enforced their obligations to the state.
 They were also required to register and could not move without the knowledge of the authorities.
 In addition to paying taxes, artisans were also obligated to perform work, which could be extremely burdensome if it had to be done outside of their residence.

-State-owned manufactories were responsible for producing all necessary goods for the functioning of the state, whether it be for the imperial palace or the army.
+State-owned factories were responsible for producing all necessary goods for the functioning of the state, whether it be for the imperial palace or the army.
 The state held a monopoly on the mining and processing of ores, resulting in high prices for metals.
 Porcelain production was also under state control.
 As the cost of materials was the main factor in determining the price of products, and the state-owned factories had no material costs, the private sector was unable to compete.
-Artisans in state manufactories were required to work for free as part of their labor obligation, for a period of three months every 2 to 5 years, depending on their profession.
+Artisans in state factories were required to work for free as part of their labor obligation, for a period of three months every 2 to 5 years, depending on their profession.
 Additionally, there were 234,000 paid craftsmen in 62 different branches.
 The state also tightly regulated the production and distribution of salt and tea, imposing high levies on producers and prohibiting unregistered production.